ey-david/Data_Analysis_Python/README.md

 # Data_Analysis_Python
-Instacart Python project
+##Instacart Python project

-This is a presentation of a project from the CareerFoundry data analysis training demonstrating using Python to visualize insights.
+This is a presentation of a project from the CareerFoundry data analysis training using Python to wrangle, clean, and transform data as well as visualize insights.